White Sox vs. Red Sox Player Props Betting Odds

-Andrew Vaughn is among the players with prop bets available when the Boston Red Sox and the Chicago White Sox play at Guaranteed Rate Field on Friday (starting at 8:10 PM ET).
+Sportsbooks have listed player props for Andrew Vaughn and others when the Boston Red Sox visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!